Human Development, Sustainability, and Rights in Africa and the African Diaspora Minor

 Core Requirements

-AAAD 391IDEAs in Action General Education logo Human Development and Sustainability in Africa and the African Diaspora3
+AAAD 391IDEAs in Action General Education logo Human Development, Sustainability and Rights in Africa and the African Diaspora3

-or AAAD 488 IDEAs in Action General Education logo Human Rights and Democracy in African Diaspora Communities
+IDEAs in Action General Education logo Sustainable Development: Emergence, Debates, and Dynamics in Africa

-or AAAD 491 IDEAs in Action General Education logo Class, Race, and Inequality in America
+IDEAs in Action General Education logo Black Women's Struggles and Resistance in Latin America and the Caribbean

 IDEAs in Action General Education logo HIV/AIDS in Africa and the Diaspora